-Notice of intention to request extension of OMB approval of revised collection of information.
+Notice of intent to request OMB approval of revised collection of information.

 FOR FURTHER INFORMATION CONTACT:

-- Evaluate the accuracy of the agency's estimate of the burden of the collection of information, including the validity of the methodology and assumptions used;
+- Evaluate the accuracy of the agency's estimate of the burden of the proposed collection of information, including the validity of the methodologies and assumptions used;

 - Enhance the quality, utility, and clarity of the information to be collected; and

 - Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

 End Supplemental Information